 Flying a drone safely is not so easy.
 You have to be aware of your aircraft limitations, meteorology, NOTAMS, failsafe procedures and general air law.
 These are the things that separate the professional drone pilot from the kid who just got a drone for his birthday.

 So as I sit here writing this now, as a fully certified drone pilot, what is it that I’ve learned?
 What is it that I know now that I didn’t know as a newbie to the world of drone flight?
+The answer is everything.

 The main way to stop any accidents taking place is to do lengthy risk assessments, something you never think of as an amateur.
 I’ve got a great template to fill out and use to assess situations.

-At Paradigm the sky’s the limit…(as long as it’s done safely, within the law, with the correct insurance and staying under the 400ft ceiling)
+So when you next work with us on a film, remember – the sky’s the limit…(as long as it’s done safely, within the law, with the correct insurance and staying under the 400ft ceiling).